 In 2020, 30% of corporate data was stored in the cloud.
 In 2022, the number increased by two times.
-More and more companies choose cloud storage systems for keeping their data secure and effective.
-The statistics below visualize the effect of data migration on the trends in corporate data management.
+More and more companies choose cloud storage systems for keeping their data secure and insightful.
+The statistics below visualize the effect of data migration on the trends in corporate data management:

 Why is it important to have a data migration strategy?

-Data migration seems a simple process, but not for businesses that daily collect big volumes of data on their business performance, customers, internal processes, etc. A migration plan means allocating the necessary resources and tools and organizing the work process beforehand.
+Data migration is the process that seems simple at first glance, but not for businesses that daily collect big volumes of data on their business performance, customers, internal processes, etc. A migration plan presumes allocating the necessary resources and tools and organizing the work process beforehand.
 By planning data migration, you will know for sure how to distribute the resources (budget, time, people, tools, data) to reach the best result.

 Main approaches to migration planning

 There can be many reasons why businesses decide to migrate their data from one location to another.
 Here are the most common ones:

 - Businesses plan to modernize their system and find a more intuitive, secure, and modern solution for data storage and management.